 Practicing mindfulness can feel complicated and can leave you feeling discouraged or thinking you’re “doing it wrong.”
 Who would have thought that something associated with serenity and emotional health. could be so frustrating?

 It’s only more frustrating when we realize that feeling frustration might be the opposite of what mindfulness is supposed to create.[Read more…]

 Background: Meditation’s health benefits

 Meditation and mindfulness practices have become more accepted in Western cultures since the late 1990’s.
-There are several reasons for this, including the research and writing of Jon Kabat-Zinn, a scientist who adapted a Southeast Asian Buddhist meditation practice for a Western audience.
+There are several reasons for this.
+A primary one is the research and writing of Jon Kabat-Zinn, a scientist who adapted a Southeast Asian Buddhist meditation practice for a Western audience.

-Many people with a form of anxiety characterized by overworrying find that they spend an excessive amount of time pondering either the future or the past.
-New research published this month in Science suggests that doing so worsens our mood.
+Many people with a form of anxiety characterized by over-worrying find that they spend an excessive amount of time pondering either the future or the past.
+Research published in the journal Science suggests that doing so worsens our mood.
 Does this very human tendency to get caught up in thoughts about the past and future affect you?[Read more…]